 Where to Find the Best Mule Deer Hunting Spots

 Mule deer hunting is an exciting adventure for hunters.
-But finding the best mule deer hunting spots can be a challenge.
+However, finding the best mule deer hunting spots can be a challenge.
 Whether you are looking for public land or private land, there are plenty of great places to hunt mule deer.

 Mature mule deer like rugged places – think rock chutes and think timber and brush.